cyeksan/PureDependency/README.md

 # PureDependency
-An Android project that shows dependency injection architectural pattern without any 3rd party DI framework like Dagger/Hilt
+An Android project that shows Manual dependency/dependency injection architectural pattern without any 3rd party DI framework like Dagger/Hilt

 # Details
 Stackoverflow API has been used for API request demonstration with MVC arhitecture.